Marriage & Relationship Counselling Sydney

 Differences in sexual needs, lack of sexual connection or other difficulties with sexual intimacy.

-A lack of trust or jealousy.
+Lack of trust or jealousy.

 Conflicts about children or family members.